 Virtual and Augmented Reality technology can give your business the edge

 Leah Bunny is the Founder of Carousel Creative, Virtual Soup and Co-Founder of Real World VR.
-She will be speaking at the upcoming Mobile-ising Women in Business event in Melbourne on 29 August about how businesses can utlilise virtual and augmented reality technology to enhance customer engagement and explore previously untapped revenue streams.
-Ahead of the conference she gave us a sneak peek:
+She spoke at the Mobile-ising Women in Business event in Melbourne on 29 August about how businesses can utlilise virtual and augmented reality technology to enhance customer engagement and explore previously untapped revenue streams, and shared some insights with BBT.

 How do all these realities work?